LiamTheronC/Waymo-Motion-Preprocess/README.md

  * `'pre_pairs'`, `'suc_pairs'`, `'left_pairs'`, `'right_pairs'`: These 4 attributes contain lane pairs that indicate connectivity between lanes.
 They are directly derived from `'entryLanes'`,`'exitLanes'`,`'leftNeighbors'` and `'rightNeighbors'`.
  * `'pre'`, `'suc'`, `'left'`, `'right'`: Likewise these 4 attributes contain node pairs that indicate connectivity between nodes.
  * `'lane_idcs'`: This attribute serves as a mapping from the index of a `node` to the index of the `lane` to which the node belongs.
 It provides a convenient way to associate nodes with their respective lanes.
- > The original lane graph is computationally intensive hence the processed graph is downsampled by 10.
-The user could modify the downsample rate in the `preprocess_exe.py` script according to their needs.
+ > In the original lane graph, the `sample distance` of the lane centerlines is approximately `0.5m`.
+It's recommended to have the graph downsampled by 10.
+Users could modify the downsample rate in the `preprocess_exe.py` script according to their needs.

  ![node_pairs](https://github.com/LiamTheronC/waymo_motion_prediction/blob/main/pictures/node_pairs.png)